by Gabi Clayton

 Such poverty as we have today in our great cities degrades the poor, and infects with its degradation the whole neighborhood in which they live.
 And whatever can degrade a neighborhood can degrade a country and a continent and finally the whole civilized world, which is only a large neighborhood… The old notion that people can “Keep themselves to themselves” and not be touched by what is happening to their neighbors or even to people who live a hundred miles off, is a most dangerous mistake, The saying that we are members of one another is not a mere pious formula to be repeated in church without any meaning; it is a literal truth, for though the rich end of town can avoid living with the poor end, it cannot avoid dying with it when the plague comes.
 (2)

-My father’s mother, Emma Dellheim, came from a family of middle class Jewish shopkeepers in Mutterstadt, Germany.
+My father’s mother, Emma Dellheim, came from a family of middle-class Jewish shopkeepers in Mutterstadt, Germany.
 She married Ferdinand Schott, a wandering Jewish socialist, Emma’s brothers considered Ferdinand a “neer-do-well”, but they helped the couple open a haberdashery anyway.

-Ferdinand was a funny loving, gentle man who posed for my father’s camera in the snow wearing nothing but his rolled up long johns and a hat.
+Ferdinand was a funny loving, gentle man who posed for my father’s camera in the snow wearing nothing but his rolled-up long johns and a hat.
 My sister Mimi reminded me that he did other kooky things too.
-He once kept a live frog in his mouth and went to a dinner party, and when the time was right he opened his mouth and let the frog jump out onto the dinner table – to the horror or maybe the amusement of the dinner guests!
+He once kept a live frog in his mouth and went to a dinner party, and when the time was right, he opened his mouth and let the frog jump out onto the dinner table – to the horror or maybe the amusement of the dinner guests!

-When my father was thirteen years old, in 1933, the Nazis became the most popular party in Germany, It had become a dangerous place for Jews to live, even for those, like the Schotts who were proud of their heritage but not particularly religious.
+When my father was thirteen years old, in 1933, the Nazis became the most popular party in Germany, it had become a dangerous place for Jews to live, even for those, like the Schotts who were proud of their heritage but not particularly religious.
 With financial help from Ferdinand’s wealthy brother Max Schott who lived in Colorado, my grandparents and father were able to escape to France.

 Grandma Emma was a woman who had no sense of humor, and now I know it was at least in part because Ferdinand was a philanderer.
 Our second cousin Arthur told my sister that Ferdi had an affair with a woman who was not Jewish which was illegal, and the woman got pregnant.
 Arthur says we have a relative in Germany – Ferdinand’s daughter from the affair – who we hear wants no connection with our family.
-So though I first understood that the family knew it was getting dangerous there with Hitler coming into power and left because of that, but now I know Ferdinand’s behavior was real reason they left Germany.
+So, though I first understood that the family knew it was getting dangerous there with Hitler coming into power and left because of that, but now I know Ferdinand’s behavior was real reason they left Germany.

 My father was sent to a boarding school in England, for his further safety.
 Emma and Ferdinand were sent to an internment camp when Hitler occupied France.
 When the war was over, Max helped them move to New York City.
-They died within days of each other in 1956, when I was three years old.
+They died within days of each other in 1956, when I was three or four years old.